Skip to main content

 ARRAY

-Files in a sharing job
+Files in an export job

 files[x].status